pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 Use this call https://graph.microsoft.com/v1.0/sites/<<siteID>>/drives to take the document library id

-Copy these values in one text editor, will be necessary to set an environment variables value
+Copy these values into a text editor or somewhere safe, will be necessary to set an environment variables value

 ### Install Power Platform Solution
 Open your Power Platform Environment where you want to install the solution SyntexChatGPTIntegration_1_0_0_5.zip